KrystianGreblowski/currency-converter-react/README.md

 ## Description

-It's a currency converter for the euro and the Polish currency.
+It's a currency converter for Polish currency to other.
+The latest exchange rates are downloaded from https://exchangerate.host/#/

 It's an application I created as part of a project for the YouCode Frontend Developer course.